Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Authentication.md

 To improve security, access to Webcampak requires authentication, user sessions are created for a predefined amount of time, prompting users to re-authenticate at regular interval.

-Access to Webcampak is only possible through HTTPS, depending of the systems users are either be prompted to connect manually through HTTPS or are automatically redirected to an HTTPS connection.
+Access to Webcampak is only possible through HTTPS, users are either be prompted to connect manually through HTTPS or are automatically redirected to an HTTPS connection.

 ## Splash Screen

 Webcampak splash screen provides users with a choice between a fully featured Desktop application and a lighter Dashboard application.

-The Desktop application provide most features and allow both viewing content and performing advanced configuration.
-The Dashboard application is a simplier view into the Webcampak with a more modern user interface.
+The Desktop application provides most features and allow both viewing contents and performing advanced configuration.
+The Dashboard application is a simpler view into the Webcampak with a more modern user interface.

 ![Webcampak Splash Screen](images/splash.en.png)